-During the year ended December 31, 2017 and 2016, certain of its key management personnel waived their management and consulting fees.
-Total compensation paid to key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was comprised of share-based payments of \$77,517 (2016 - \$35,705).
-These amounts have been included in administration expense on the statement of loss and comprehensive loss.
+During the year ended December 31, 2019 and 2018, key management personnel waived their management and consulting fees.
+Total compensation paid to key management personnel, including amounts paid or payable to related parties owned by key management personnel, executive officers and directors, was comprised of share-based payments of \$0 (2018 - \$73,226).
+These amounts have been included in administration expense on the statement of income (loss) and comprehensive income (loss).
 The above transactions were in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
 The fair value of share-based payments was determined using the Black-Scholes model.